kesarams1/kesarams1.github.io/README.md

 ### Basic JavaScript Code

-- Digital Clock
-A live digital clock is embedded into the `index.html` implemented using setInterval() and Date() functions, As the digital clock was linked to the "Explore More" section.
+- Digital Clock: A live digital clock is embedded into the `index.html` implemented using setInterval() and Date() functions, As the digital clock was linked to the "Explore More" section.

 ```html
     <!-- Digital Clock -->